Jordan Danger

-Jordan Danger (born Jordan Hinson, June 4, 1991) is an American actress.
+Jordan Danger (born Jordan Danielle Hinson, June 4, 1991) is an American actress, writer and director.
 She is best known for her role as Zoe Carter on the science fiction series Eureka.

 Early life

 Hinson was born in El Paso, Texas.
 She began acting in plays at the age of six.
-After moving to Los Angeles, California, Hinson appeared in numerous television commercials.
+After moving to Los Angeles, California at age 11, Hinson appeared in numerous television commercials.

+Personal life

+Jordan is married to David Martin and they have two children together.

 Career

 Hinson made her television movie debut in 2005, starring as an aspiring professional figure skater Katelin Kingsford in the Disney Channel Original Movie Go Figure.
 She had to learn to ice skate for the film and was trained by Olympic choreographer and two-time Emmy winner Sarah Kawahara.
 She also starred in a direct-to-video film Glass House: The Good Mother opposite Angie Harmon.